OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

     ```bash
     cd stock-ticker
     ```
+3. Install the self-signed certificates by following these instructions (https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
+Failing to do this will result in an add-in could not load error.

-3. Start the local web server.
+4. Start the local web server.

     * If you'll be using Excel for Windows to test your custom functions, run the following command to start the local web server, launch Excel, and sideload the add-in: